 The countdown to Black Friday 2020 is in full swing.
 Surprisingly, despite the effects of COVID-19 on household budgets, global spending intention worldwide for the 2020 holiday season is going to increase.
 In this survey although 25% responded they are going to spend less, 29% are planning to spend more in 2020.
-This comprehensive guide covers what retailers need to do to prepare for the holiday shopping season success.
+This comprehensive guide covers what retailers need to do to drive more online sales on that special day.

 Black Friday statistics